LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

 [Presentation]()

-[Data set](https://www.kaggle.com/rmisra/news-category-dataset) from Kaggle used for demo
+[Dataset](https://www.kaggle.com/rmisra/news-category-dataset) from Kaggle used for demo

 [Elastic Austin User Group](https://www.meetup.com/elastic-austin-user-group/members/) Want to attend live workshops?
 Join the Elastic Austin User Group to keep up to date on all future events!